Dara Rasmi: Return to Chiang Mai

 From the time she became Princess Consort in 1886, Dara Rasami returned to Chiang Mai twice.
 In 1908, King Intavarorot Suriyavongse of Chiang Mai, who was her half brother, came to Bangkok and visited King Chulalongkorn.
 At that time, Princess Dara Rasami asked for permission from King Chulalongkorn to visit her relatives in Chiang Mai, which he granted.

 The mausoleums of the Chet Ton Dynasty at Wat Suan Dok in Chiang Mai were built at the instigation of the Princess.

 However, King Chulalongkorn was concerned for her safety on the long journey.
 On 2 February 1909, the King along with the royal family, officials of the department and senior government officials, came to send her off by train at Samsen train station.
 The King ordered his brother, Prince Damrong Rajanubhab and Prince Dilok Noppharat (son of King Chulalongkorn and Lady Thipkesorn of Chiang Mai) to meet Princess Dara Rasami at Nakorn Sawan from where she traveled to Chiang Mai by boat.

 At that time, transportation was very slow and it took Dara Rasami two months and nine days to travel to Chiang Mai, where she arrived on 9 April 1909.
 Chao Phraya Surasri Wisitsak, the governor general of northwest territory, the royal family of Chiang Mai, soldiers and people from all over Lan Na came to celebrate her arrival.

 While in Chiang Mai, Dara Rasami visited her relatives in Lamphun and Lampang as well as the people in Lan Na.
-She and King Chulalongkorn corresponded regularly via many affectionate letters throughout the time she was away from Bangkok.
+She and King Chulalongkorn corresponded via many letters throughout the time she was away from Bangkok.

 Princess Dara Rasami returned to Bangkok after about six months.
 Upon her return, the King and the royal family, government officials and people came to receive her with 100 royal boats at Ang Thong.
 From there, she and the King went to Bang Pa-In Royal Palace, where they stayed for two days before returning to Bangkok on 26 November 1909.